 The National Association of Homebuilder Wells Fargo market confidence index (HMI) is at

-rising consumer confidence in the economy are giving more Americans the assuarance and ability to purchase
+rising consumer confidence in the economy were projected to give more Americans the ability to purchase

 a home.
-Elevated prices and mortgage rates are having minimal impact on demand so far.
+Elevated prices and higher mortgage rates are impacting the housing market.
 Firm job growth and

 still-favorable consumer attitudes about the housing market suggest fundamentals remain sound for residential